 According to Guinness World Records,

-Budimir Šobat set a world record by holding his breath for 24 minutes and 37.36 seconds in Croatia on 27 March 2021.
+Budimir Šobat earned the world record for holding his breath for 24 minutes and 37.36 seconds, in Sisak, Croatia, on 27 March 2021.
 If Budimir came to work at your site, he could set off from the POG and get all the way back to town in that time.

 We don’t need to tell you why holding your breath and speed-walking around the shop floor is a bad idea.

-Regardless, this figurative method won't help you determine how far a satellite area should be from your point of generation.
+Regardless, this figurative method won't help you determine how far a satellite area can be from your point of generation.

 What Inspectors Really Look For